rajkumar1325/My-Learning/JS ChaiCode/Functions/Readme.md

 ---
 # DAY04
-## Arrow function and this
+## this keyword
-- this is used to refer to the current context.
+- this is used to refer to the current context (under same scope).
+- we cant able to print "this" keyword under fns only and not under any object

-### Note: {window} object is the most global object under browser //so we can access like onclick/formSubmit
+### Note: {window} object is the most global object under browser //so we can capture all fns like onclick/formSubmit etc...

+# DAY05
+- arrow functions are the shorthand to write functions
+- remove the use of "function" keyword
+- Also able to use implicit return : we assume it gonna return so no need to type return keyword

+- In Implicit return: if we use braces{} we have to use return keyword.
+- In Implicit return: if we use parenthesis() we dont have to use return keyword.

+- we use this parenthesis to return the object.